 (3) geographical distribution.

-(c) The commissioner shall review overall status of the projects initiatives at least every two years and recommend any legislative changes needed by January 15 of each odd-numbered year.
+(c) The commissioner shall review overall status of the initiatives at least every two years and recommend any legislative changes needed by January 15 of each odd-numbered year.

 (3) provide the commissioner of human services with timely and pertinent information through the following methods: